lucapette/fakedata/README.md

 # Overview

-Here is a list of examples to get a feeling of how `fakedata` works.
+## Quick Start

-You can specify the name of generators you want to use:
+`fakedata` helps you generate random data in various ways.
+You can generate data by specifying on the command line the kind of data you need:

 ```sh
 $ fakedata email country